 Morton Arboretum holiday lights Chicago suburbs

 Illumination: Tree Lights at The Morton Arboretum (4100 Illinois Route 53, Lisle, IL) is another great light show in the suburbs.
 This one-of-a-kind, interactive spectacle of color, light, and sound that has been delighting audiences since 2013.
-Be surrounded by color as you walk a one-mile paved path amid interactive lighting effects that highlight the beauty of trees in winter.
+Stroll along a 1-mile paved walking path amid festive music and lighting effects that highlight the beauty of trees in winter.

-Cost: Tickets range between $7-$19 for members, $13-$24 for guests.
+Cost: Tickets prices vary with discounts for members.
+They offer plan-ahead pricing so ticket prices may increase in the future.
 See their website for more information and to purchase tickets in advance.

 As you can see there are many family friendly things to do in Chicago during Christmas and the holiday season.